ZentaChain/Zentalk-Android/README.md

 ![onion_zentalk_cyber](images/Zentalk-Mobile.png)

 Zentalk is a highly secure hybrid encryption decentralized peer-to-peer messenger.
 Next to great usability, under the hood, you’ll find state-of-the-art encryption with AES-256, Diffie-Helman, RSA and El-Gamal security.
 Zentalk is decentralized, without having a server-point Zentachain guarantees full anonymity and offline communication between the sender and receiver using Zentanodes and the hashing function Blake2.
-Zentalk covers IP with including the Tor-network.
+Zentalk covers IP-Addresses with the Tor-network.

 #### Timestamp development: